google/transit/gtfs-realtime/spec/en/trip-updates.md

 *   stop_sequences 8,9 have delay of 60 seconds.
 *   stop_sequences 10,..,20 have unknown delay.

-### Trip Descriptor
+## TripDescriptor

-The information provided by the trip descriptor depends on the schedule relationship of trip you are updating.
+The information provided by the TripDescriptor depends on the schedule relationship of trip you are updating.
 There are a number of options for you to set:

 |_**Value**_|_**Comment**_|
 |-----------|-------------|